dsecrieru/dvoronoi/README.md

 ## Motivation
 I wanted to try using Voronoi diagrams in a different project and decided to try my hand at my own implementation, as I thought it's a good opportunity to learn more about algorithms and data structures, new C++ standards, performance profiling and so on.
 Performance of my own implementation was worse than Pierre's, so I decided to fork his and see if there are any optimization opportunities left from there.

+# Features
+- generates Voronoi diagrams using Fortune's sweep line algorithm
+- Delaunay triangulation can be obtained from Voronoi diagram
+- point parametrization: any point type can be plugged in
+- good numerical stability due to double precision being used internally

 # Structure
 |                 |                                                                                                          |